adamharmansky/showkeys/README.md

-# showkeys
+# Showkeys

-Keybind popup like in awesomewm
+Keybind popup inspired by awesomewm

 ![](showkeys.gif)

-Based on cairo and xlib.
+## Dependencies:

+ - Xlib
+ - Xinerama
+ - Cairo
+ - Xdotool and pstree (used to detect if a program is running, see config.h)

+## Building

 To build and install, run:

 ```
 sudo make install
 ```

+## Settings

-Edit `config.h` to configure.
+Edit `config.h` to change settings, the Nord theme is used by default.
 The `keys` directory contains my own keyboard shortcuts as an example.